vicgc/recognise/README.md

 Facial detection and recognition using OpenCV and libfacerec

+this is a basic template for my project - modules yet to be written

 **Feel free to contribute, open an issue or make a _pull-request_**

 ####Install openCV and header files